 They are especially outstanding with irreplaceable color and purity of tone and machine independence.

 The disadvantage can be low volume, especially when playing in a busy environment.

-It would very much rise in price if some individuals learned to hold h ... and listen :-)
+It would very much rise in price if some individuals learned to shut up h ... and listen :-)

-The other guitars are distinguished mainly by a greater neck width (50 mm, +/- 2 mm), a more colorful tone, always a round resonance hole, and nylon strings, which, unlike other guitars, are fastened to the grasshopper by knots created by the strings.
-(See Guitar Strings for more info . )
+The other guitars are distinguished mainly by a greater neck width (50 mm, +/- 2 mm), a more colorful tone, always a round resonance hole, and nylon strings, which, unlike other guitars, are fastened to the bridge by knots created by the strings.
+See Guitar Strings for more info.

 The right hand plays almost exclusively fingers, but the trick is an exception (some jazz styles).